Choose a Bible Study for Yourself or a Group

 What counts as a quality Bible study book?

 - Look for a written Bible Study that covers portions of the Bible (whole books or sections of the Bible) in an organized fashion.
-These are scripted to help you learn by reading the Bible passage(s) then answering specific questions based on what you just read.

 - Look for a Bible study workbook that focuses more on what you are learning from your study of the Bible passages than on reading commentary from the author.
 Bible study should always be Christ-focused, not personality-driven or author-focused.
 All of our Joyful Walk Bible Studies are prepared Bible Studies that are Christ-focused with limited commentary.